Rewriting History: A Recipe for Interventional Analyses to Study Data Effects on Model Behavior: Introduction

 While the aforementioned works all modify pretraining data to study model behavior, each takes a specific approach that does not easily transfer to other hypotheses.
 Seeking to draw connections across these works and formalize their methodologies, we propose a general recipe for \emph{interventional analyses} to study the relationship between pretraining data and model behavior at a fine-grained level through \emph{retraining} on modified data.
 Our proposed recipe (illustrated in Fig.~\ref{fig:figure1}) consists of three stages: (1) selecting which items in a benchmark to intervene on; (2) matching pretraining documents to those items; and (3) modifying those documents before repeating that portion of pretraining and measuring the effects.
 Our recipe organizes and comprehensively articulates the different considerations one must take into account when performing such an intervention, contextualized within past work.
 Our goal is to provide a recipe for practitioners to use when testing hypotheses about how specific properties of pretraining documents give rise to model behaviors, allowing for flexibility in the scale of the intervention (how much data is changed) and what portion of the training process is studied.

-We demonstrate the utility of our recipe through case studies on \emph{factual knowledge acquisition}.
-LMs have been established as sources of factual information that can be queried with natural language \cite{petroni-etal-2019-language, roberts-etal-2020-much}, but the ways in which pretraining data gives rise to their knowledge capabilities are still under study.
-We perform two case studies to further this exploration: the first relating term cooccurrence to fact triple completion, and the second using information retrieval methods to study more complex knowledge queries.
-Both aim to improve our understanding of knowledge acquisition through intervening on and retraining over pretraining data, complementing previous observational studies while also showcasing our recipe's utility for different data sources and hypotheses.
+We demonstrate the utility of our recipe through case studies on \emph{factual knowledge acquisition} and \emph{gender bias}.
+LMs have been established as sources of factual information that can be queried with natural language \cite{petroni-etal-2019-language, roberts-etal-2020-much}, but how pretraining data yields knowledge capabilities is still under study.
+Similarly, LMs are known to exhibit various forms of bias \cite{navigli2023llmbias} including gender bias \cite{bordia-bowman-2019-identifying, nadeem-etal-2021-stereoset, van-der-wal-etal-2022-birth} that can be linked to their training data, yet direct interventions that tie bias to data are limited \cite{biderman2023}.
+We perform three case studies to explore these phenomena: the first relates term cooccurrence to fact triple completion (\S\ref{sec:pararel-results}), the second links pronoun-profession frequency and gender bias in coreference resolution (\S\ref{sec:gender-bias-results}), and the third uses information retrieval methods to study more complex knowledge queries (\S\ref{sec:mcqa-results}).
+These studies aim to improve our understanding of phenomena like knowledge acquisition and gender bias through intervening on and retraining over pretraining data, complementing previous observational studies while also showcasing our recipe's utility for different data sources and hypotheses.